 The BBC recently celebrated the 90th anniversary of broadcasting Choral Evensong.
 Christopher Howse, writing in the Daily Telegraph about this, ended his article by saying ‘For those open to the possibility, it can be a form of prayer’.
 It is to be hoped that ending his observations thus was meant to be ironic, or else it is the best throw-away afterthought since Genesis 1:16 (‘… and he made the stars also’)!

 Choral Evensong at Holy Trinity, sung by the Imperial College Chamber Choir, is a deeply prayerful occasion: splendid music – yes, enthusiastically but lovingly sung by the students, along with the Biblical readings of the day and prayers, all in a quiet atmosphere as night falls, gives us the opportunity to reflect on the day now ending, offer ourselves and all our concerns to God, as well as to spiritually ‘tune in’ to the musical settings of psalms, canticles and anthems.

-Do join us on October 19th, then fortnightly on November 2nd, 16th and 30th.
+Do join us on February 16th and March 9th.

 All registers for the former churches of Holy Trinity Knightsbridge and All Saints Ennismore Gardens are held at the Westminster Archives, as are those for the following ceremonies at Holy Trinity: Baptisms up to the end of 1997, Confirmations until 1948, and Marriages until 1949.